davidpauljunior/eloquent-javascript/README.md

 # eloquent-javascript
-Works through the tasks in the Eloquent JavaScript book
+Works through the tasks in the Eloquent JavaScript book.
+Each task is a js module.